synacktiv/HopLa/README.md

       From the HTTP request below, extract only the unique header names.
 List each name on a separate line.
 Do not include header values.
 ```

+For the BApp Store version of the extension, only the Burp provider is supported.

 ### How to customize payloads